 You can create your home studio using only items you already have on hand.
 Or you can invest in quality video production equipment.
-In today’s post, I’m going to share the video production studio that we recently set up for Etched Marketing.
-I'll also show several video/production quality examples so you can see the difference, This will let you decide for yourself what you want to do for your business.
+In today’s post, I will share the video production studio we recently set up for Etched Marketing.
+I'll also show several video/production quality examples so you can see the difference; this will let you decide for yourself what you want to do for your business.

 If you’re going to start shooting your videos off your cell phone, great.
-It’s one of the quickest, easiest, and most cost-effective ways you can include video in your marketing plan.
+It’s one of the quickest, easiest, and most cost-effective ways to include video in your marketing plan.
 The barrier to entry is low because you’ve probably taken a video on your phone at some point in time.
 You don’t have to have fancy editing software or any unique gadgets to use your phone for video.

-This video was shot on an iPhone 6, using the standard camera lens and microphone.
+This video below was shot on an iPhone 6, using the standard camera lens and microphone.
 There’s no external lighting (just natural light through a window and an overhead light) or audio support.
 This is as real as video gets and as cheap as it can be done.
 I’ve added nothing to this example video.

-I recommend a tripod for my phone, a Bluetooth button to control the camera, and an external lavalier microphone.
+I recommend a tripod for my phone, a Bluetooth button to control the camera, and an external Lavalier microphone.
 The three pieces together run about $45 and will make a difference in your final product.

-If you’re using your phone and taking video in your home or office, be sure you’re positioning yourself near a good source of natural light.
+If you’re using your phone and taking videos in your home or office, be sure you’re positioning yourself near a good source of natural light.
 If you have a big window in a room in your home or office, try to shoot your video near it for the best lighting.